pycharm#

 Once you’ve set the path to the project, and set up the python interpreter, click Create.
 The following window should pop up:

-Select Create from Existing Sources.
+Select Create from Existing Sources to finish creating your new project.

 Note